Baby Sticking Tongue Out – Is It Normal?

 FAQs

-Yes, babies with Down syndrome have small mouths and enlarged tongues, resulting in difficulty holding their tongue back in the mouth.
+Yes, babies with Down syndrome have small mouths and enlarged tongues, resulting in difficulty holding their tongues back in the mouth.
 However, only sticking the tongue out should not be considered a factor in diagnosing Down syndrome in babies.
-Other symptoms will also be accompanied by protruding the tongue to confirm Down syndrome in babies.
+Other symptoms will also be accompanied by protrusion of the tongue to confirm Down syndrome in babies.

-Autism is a kind of development issue that can be identified with lacking interaction and communication with people.
+Autism is a kind of developmental issue that can be identified with a lack of interaction and communication with people.
 You will also find repetitive and restrictive behavior.
 Tongue protrusion cannot be considered the only symptom of Autism.
 You should also look out for other symptoms to confirm the occurrence of Autism in your baby.
 Visit your doctor to identify the disorder.

 Also Read: